What is the measure within which it is acceptable to talk about jewellery?

 The issue of the body extension in the space, meant as the removal of its physical limits, has already been in the seventies the subject of Rebecca Horn’s research.
 This German body artist is known for her prosthetics, which she made to experiment artificial methods for the survey about the space, in an evolutionary vision of the human body.

-Because of she used toxic materials without protections while she was student of the Academy of Fine Arts in Hamburg, she got very sick and was forced into a sanatorium for an year.
+Because of she used toxic materials without protections while she was student of the Academy of Fine Arts in Hamburg, she got very sick and was forced into a sanatorium for a year.
 As she told, she felt so isolated that become urgent for her to restore a physical contact with the surrounding space.
 That need led her to conceive showy extensions of the limbs, grafted on the body and fixed by wrapping costumes.
 In that way, those wereable creations allowed to go beyond those boundaries that naturally delimit human potentialities.

 The theme of the mutant body and of the aesthetic transformations is the central issue of Cristoph Zellweger‘s research.
-He gives expressions to the innate human desire of self-optimisation that the world of modern surgical technology makes ever more possible.
+He gives expression to the innate human desire of self-optimisation that the world of modern surgical technology makes ever more possible.
 The Swiss artist, who attended Preziosa 2006, is interested in how the natural need of man to decorate and beautify the body, changes over the time, with the progress of medicine.

 When a ʻlackʼ is identified, plastic reconstruction correct and repair.
 For that reason, he applies the materials used in the operating room, such as medical steel, simulating prostheses employed in the surgeries to reconstruct damaged parts.
 He uses also expanded polystyrene to create those anatomical body fragments more frequently subjected to cosmetic surgery.
 The artist is interested in those that are considered remedies to the achievement of a canon of ideal beauty.
 Zellweger wonders how the jewel can be replaced one day, not so far, by futuristic cutaneous implants of artificial intelligence devices, and how they will become part – as already jewellery, tattoo or breast enlargement – of a new concept of aesthetics.